KNHaw/ThunderbirdObsidianClipper/docs/user-guide.md

 [file an issue on GitHub](https://github.com/KNHaw/ThunderbirdObsidianClipper/issues) so the development team can assist you and update this User Guide to refelct the solutions that were found.

-### HTML Mial and Blank Note Content
+### HTML Mail and Blank Note Content
-First, there is currently a [limitation](https://github.com/KNHaw/ThunderbirdObsidianClipper/issues/13) that HTML mail (those with pictures or links or text formatting like bold or italic) may not clip correctly.
+There is currently a [limitation](https://github.com/KNHaw/ThunderbirdObsidianClipper/issues/13) that HTML mail (those with pictures or links or text formatting like bold or italic) may not clip correctly.
 If your selected emails are HMTL, this could be happening.
 To rule this problem out, create a simple one line test email with plain text ("Hello, world!"), send it to yourself, and see if it clips correctly.